Course No 16432

 |GDP Association Members:||EUR 990,--|

 If you have any questions, please contact us:

 Tel.: +49 (0)6221 / 84 44 0 E-Mail: firstname.lastname@example.org

 Quality requirements for medicines do not end after production and packaging.
 Medicines and APIs are often shipped over long distances and different climate zones and stored in various warehouses.
 Once the WHO has taken the lead with its guidelines „Good Storage Practices for Pharmaceuticals“ (2003) and „Good Distribution Practices for Pharmaceutical Products“ (2010), more and more compliance with good storage, transportation and distribution practice was emphasised worldwide.
 Another milestone were the EU-GDP guidelines from 2013 with a lot of intensified demands.

 For quite a while it was rather unclear how these guidelines are applicable in the non-EU country Switzerland.
 Under the Agreement of 21 June 1999 between the Swiss Confederation and the European Community (Mutual Recognition Agreement, MRA), Switzerland obliged to comply with the EU-GMP regulation.

 However, GDP was not covered.

-This seminar is aimed at all employees, specialists and managers from storage, transportation and distribution as well as their colleagues from quality control, quality assurance and production, which are involved in the various processes of drug logistics.
+This course has been designed for employees, specialists and managers from storage, transportation and distribution as well as their colleagues from quality control, quality assurance and production, which are involved in the various processes of drug logistics..

 EU Regulations and their Implementation in Switzerland